kvillejoint/Bamazon/README.md

 # Bamazon
-Online storefront application to track product sales (using MySql and Node JS to build database)
+Online storefront application to track product sales (using MySQL and Node JS to build database)

-Initial MySql Database with inventory of items is created for user query
+Initial MySQL Database with inventory of items is created for user query

 <p align="center">
   <img src="/images/mysqldatabase.PNG" />